timm/shape/src/lib.md

   return 1
 }
 ```
-Note: `i` needs to be reset before
+Note: `i` needs to be initialized before
 each call to `Rows` e.g.

      Row(i, "data" AU.dot "csv")